 Out late at night, working the night shift, or just can't sleep?
 When you're hungry in the Twin Cities but not in the mood for McDonald's, Denny's, or even the Midwest's beloved White Castle, there are several independently owned restaurants in Minneapolis and St. Paul where you can get food nearly 24 hours a day.
+Many restaurants in the area have also been featured on "Diners, Drive-Ins 7 Dives."

 An icon of St. Paul, Mickey's Diner is open 24 hours, 365 days a year for breakfast, burgers and classic American food.
 The art deco-designed railroad car was named to the National Register of Historic Places in 1983.
 Mickey's boasts hand-dipped malts so thick you can eat them with a fork.
 In true diner style, breakfast is served any time of the day, or try the house special, Mickey's homemade mulligan stew with grilled Texas toast.
 There's free parking, but no take-out.